grew-nlp/grew_doc/content/grew_match/help.md

 # Grew-match: Online Graph Matching

 **Grew-match** is a one page online web application for searching graph patterns in treebanks.
-Treebanks available are in several linguistic format:
+Treebanks available are in several linguistic formats:

  * In UD format ([Universal Dependencies](http://universaldependencies.org))
    * The 157 treebanks of the version 2.5;